Nikon NASA F4: Technology

 Nikon NASA F4 back view with DA-20 action finder and Electronics Box.

 The camera was based on a modified F4 with standard F-mount and had a digital camera back with a monochrome CCD image sensor with 1024 x 1024 pixels on an area of 15 x 15mm developed by Ford Aerospace: type FA1024L.
 ISO 200 was the only light sensitivity, without infrared filter ISO 400.
 Removable IDE hard-disks were used for digital storage of 40 images each with 8 bits per pixel (256 gray levels).
 The camera's imaging sensor interface was based on an Altera Stand Alone Microsequencer and employed a 1 image SRAM storage buffer.
-The removable hard drive, RS-232 interface, LCD display, Ku-Band downlink interface and remaining camera control were accomplished with a Wildcard 88 (Intel 80C88 8 MHz CPU) single-board computer.
+The removable hard drive, RS-232 interface, LCD, Ku-Band downlink interface and remaining camera control were accomplished with a Wildcard 88 (Intel 80C88 8 MHz CPU) single-board computer.
 Images were transmitted to the ground via the Orbiter Ku-Band digital downlink at a rate of 2 Mbit/s.
 Within 1 hour the images were processed at Johnson Space Center's Pixar Image Computer and laser printed with a 3M Color Laser Imager.

 Three copies of the NASA Electronic Still Camera were produced.
 The original development team included NASA Civil Servant electronic and mechanical design and fabrication, Lockheed development of the Electronic Still Camera ground station, Nikon Engineering supplying in total 14 modified Nikon F4 camera bodies also for prototypes, and Ford Aerospace and JPL development of the CCD image sensor.

 Developed upgrades included a 2048 x 2048 CCD sensor, a color CCD and architecture changes, but finally the Kodak DCS 460 was preferred.